spiral/docs/components/views.md

 }
 ```

-The beauty about namespaces that due ViewManager will be looking for file in order of declared directories we can change views used by other spiral components or modules.
-In our case let's remember http configuration:
+The great thing about namespaces is that because ViewManager will be looking for file in the order of the declared directories, we can change the views used by other spiral components or modules.
+In this case, let's remember http configuration:

 ```php
 'httpErrors'   => [